Moldova national football team: 2020s

 Moldova was the best third-placed team of 2018–19 UEFA Nations League D and obtained promotion to 2020–21 UEFA Nations League C due to a revamp of the competition's format.
 Moldova obtained only one point, a draw with the Kosovo, placing last in its group.
 Thus, Moldova had to play the relegation play-outs.
-Between the matches for the 2020–21 UEFA Nations League, Moldova suffered a 6–0 defeat to Italy in a friendly match, which equaled Moldova's worst defeat at the time.
+Between the matches for the 2020–21 UEFA Nations League, Moldova suffered a 6–0 defeat to Italy in a friendly match, which equalled Moldova's worst defeat at the time.

 In 2022 FIFA World Cup qualification Moldova obtained only one point, a draw with the Faroe Islands.
 Moldova also suffered what was at the time its worst defeat ever during these qualifiers, an 8–0 loss against Denmark.
 During these qualifiers Moldova placed 181st in October 2021 FIFA Ranking, the lowest position it ever reached.
 After losing to Kazakhstan on penalties in 2020–21 UEFA Nations League relegation play-outs, the Moldovans were relegated to 2022–23 UEFA Nations League D. Moldova was tied on points with Latvia, but because of a lower goal difference placed second, failing to achieve promotion.

 The UEFA Euro 2024 qualifying was a watershed moment for Moldova.
 The Moldovans came agonisingly close to a historic Euro debut, acquiring ten points in a group of five; the Moldovans also gained an impressive feat by being undefeated at home throughout the qualification, including a historic shock 3–2 comeback win over Poland and were one win away from qualifying for UEFA Euro 2024.
 However, a denting away loss to the Czech Republic in the final matchday killed off Moldova's qualification hopes, as they finished fourth and were eliminated due to an inferior record.
 Ion Nicolaescu scored his 11th and 12th international goals in the 3–2 win against Poland, becoming Moldova's top goal scorer.
 With 4 goals in the competition, he became the first Moldovan to be the top goal scorer of a qualifying group.

 On 9 September 2025, Moldova suffered their biggest defeat ever in a 11–1 loss against Norway at the Ullevaal Stadium in Oslo, Norway, where Erling Haaland scored 5 goals in this match.
 Two days after the match, Serghei Cleșcenco resigned as Moldova's head coach.

 Current sponsorship

-Official sponsors: maib, Mastercard, Orange, Jako, OM, Cricova, Invitro Diagnostics, Estate Invest Company.
+Official sponsors: maib, Mastercard, Orange, Kaufland, Jako, Cricova, OM, Invitro Diagnostics, Estate Invest Company.